appernetic/hugo-bootstrap-premium/README.md

 The popover e-mail opt-in form is a bootstrap modal (also commonly referred to as a light box).
 You can configure it in the config.toml settings file.
 It detects mobile devices and sets a cookie.
 It will use a large modal and large buttons for mobile devices.
 You can enable/disable it, configure delay, activate popover if mouse leave window, number of days to not show it to visitors that has not subscribed, show an image etc. It is perfect to use it with services such as Zapier in combination with Mailchimp.
 The form will POST the variables: email as a string and optin as a boolean to the URL of your choice.

+Remember to change the cookie name in settings to a unique name if you use the popover, there is a very small possibility that a visitor from another website has a cookie set with the same name you have set.

 The popover is built with:

 * Angular.js 1.4.9